Insight: In Ethiopia, state controls hold back a waking giant

 "I was in India recently and the thing that caught me by surprise (when talking) to foreign investors (was) the country that kept being mentioned was Ethiopia," said Khan.

-The Ethiopian Investment Agency says Unilever and Nestle are sniffing around, and South Korea's Samsung told Reuters it was exploring Ethiopia as a place to assemble its electronic goods.
+The Ethiopian Investment Agency says Unilever (ULVR.L) and Nestle NESN.VX are sniffing around, and South Korea's Samsung (005930.KS) told Reuters it was exploring Ethiopia as a place to assemble its electronic goods.
 The two European companies did not comment.

 Hennes & Mauritz (H&M), the world's second biggest fashion retailer, has put in test orders as the nation seeks to boost textile exports to $1 billion a year by 2016 from $100 million last year.